understanding hpsg

 📝 Example: You want to form a head-complement phrase like: “read a book”

-- The verb (head) must specify it takes one NP as complement.
+- The phrase must satisfy constraints like: - The verb (head) must specify it takes one NP as complement.

 - The complement NP must match what the verb expects (e.g., a proper noun phrase).